I am not a US Citizen, am I eligible for the RAY Fellowship?

 - The RAY Fellowship does not provide housing.
 Each fellow is responsible for their own living arrangements.
 Our current and previous fellows may be able to share tips on securing housing for specific areas.

-Could if I am selected as a RAY Fellow, is it possible to start the fellowship position in the Winter instead of the Fall?
+If I am selected as a RAY Fellow, is it possible to start the fellowship position in the Winter instead of the Fall?

 Does the RAY Fellowship Program support internships?